Wyoming Medicaid Definition

 There are several different Medicaid long-term care programs for which Wyoming seniors may be eligible.
-These programs have slightly different financial and medical (functional) eligibility requirements, as well as varying benefits.
-Further complicating eligibility are the facts that the requirements vary with marital status and that Wyoming offers several pathways towards Medicaid eligibility.
+These programs have varying financial and medical (functional) eligibility requirements, as well as benefits.
+Further complicating eligibility is that the requirements vary with marital status and that Wyoming offers several pathways towards Medicaid eligibility.

-1) Institutional / Nursing Home Medicaid – this is an entitlement program.
-This means anyone who meets the requirements will receive assistance, which is provided only in nursing home facilities.
+1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who meets the requirements will receive assistance.
+Benefits are provided only in nursing home facilities.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
-Therefore, wait lists may exist.
-Benefits are provided at home, adult day care, or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; There are a limited number of participant slots and wait lists may exist.
+Intended to delay the need for nursing home care, benefits are provided at home, adult day care, or in assisted living.
+More about Waivers.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Wyoming Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Wyoming Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all the criteria does not mean one is ineligible or cannot become eligible for WY Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|